SamWindell/Signet/docs/usage.md

 ## zcross-offset
 ### Description:
-ZeroCrossOffset: offsets the start of an audio file to the nearest zero-crossing (or the closest thing to a zero crossing).
+Offsets the start of an audio file to the nearest zero-crossing (or the closest thing to a zero crossing).
 You can use the option --append to cause the samples that were offsetted to be appended to the end of the file.
 This is useful for when the file is a seamless loop.

 ### Usage:
   `zcross-offset` `[OPTIONS]` `search_size`